vaishnavrajendran/Page-Picker/README.md

 ## When clicking on the download button.
 The new pdf will be opened in the new tab and it will ask the permission to choose the download location.
 ![Screenshot 2023-11-29 232646](https://github.com/vaishnavrajendran/Page-Picker/assets/113851217/8bbcc7ca-2f41-4e1e-ae60-3b47c0fc144d)

-## Running the Application Locally
+## Running the Application Locally:

 ### 1. Clone the Repositories
 - [Page Picker Repository](https://github.com/vaishnavrajendran/Page-Picker)